Gaurang-1402/NYC-Pedestrian-Counting/esp32/NYC_pedestrian_counter/main/README.md

 ![Received messages](images/recv_messages.png)

-The payload should read: `48 65 6C 6C 6F 2C 20 77 6F 72 6C 64`, which are the hexadecimal ASCII codes for `Hello, world`.
+The payload should read the pedestrian count.